-FUORISALONE, the programme of exhibitions and parties taking over the city – is a tough job too.
-With over 1.700 events is quite a challenge.
-Avoid queues by registering on line to Superstudio (free).
+FUORISALONE – Despite Covid-19, the program of exhibitions and parties taking over the city is massive.
+Avoid queues by registering online to Superstudio (free).
 Dedicate at least half a day to each design district.

 Porta Venezia Design district [MM1 Porta Venezia] is an elegant neighborhood with Art Deco buildings, bars and exhibitions.
-Must go destination is Villa Necchi Campiglio, a glorious villa in Via Mozart 8 designed by Piero Portaluppi in the 1930s which often hosts major exhibitions.
+Must go destination is Villa Necchi Campiglio, a glorious villa in Via Mozart 8 designed by Piero Portaluppi in the 1930s, which often hosts major exhibitions.